 The kit comes with all the pieces already cut.
 All your child needs to do is to fit the pieces together with the best wood glue (which does come with the kit).
 Like our previous option, no power tools are required.

-We do recommend sticking with the age recommendation though, as there are small components in this kit that could be a choking hazard.
+However, it’s important to heed the age recommendations, as there are small components in this kit that could pose a choking hazard for younger children.

 3. Lakeshore Build-It-Yourself Woodworking Kit